-Economic Development Strategy
+Economic Development Strategy Overview

-At the beginning of 2018, a partnership was formed between Niagara Region, Brock University and Niagara College to develop a Long Term Economic Development Master Plan, which looked forward 20 years.
+At the beginning of 2018, a partnership was formed between Niagara Region, Brock University, and Niagara College to develop a Long Term Economic Development Master Plan, which looked forward 20 years.
 The objective of this Master Plan was to align the long-term goals of all three institutions to ensure economic growth and prosperity for the Niagara region.
 A consultancy company, Global Investment Attraction Group (GIAG), was awarded the contract in May 2018, following a competitive Request for Proposal (RFP) process.
-GIAG completed the research and analysis phase of the project and extensive stakeholder consultations, by the end of September.
-At that time, following a major change of direction, NED continued to develop a shorter-term strategy on its own, building on the work completed by GIAG and additional sector consultations.
-Our two partners have received all reports and will receive the final strategy document.
-The GIAG reports are attached to this report as appendices, for information.
-They include the Economic Analysis and Forecasting Draft Discussion Paper, A Vision of Niagara Region in 2041 Discussion Paper and the Aggregated Stakeholder Consultation Report.
+GIAG completed the research and analysis phase of the project and extensive stakeholder consultations by the end of September.
+At that time, following a major change of direction, NED continued to develop a shorter-term strategy internally, building on the work completed by GIAG and additional sector consultations.